The VSME Standard Explained: What UK SMEs Need to Know in 2026

 Most UK SMEs already track this data somewhere -- energy bills, HR records, policy documents.
 The Basic Module is about pulling it into one place, not generating new data from scratch.

-Not every customer will ask for the full Partner Module.
-Many will cherry-pick specific data points relevant to their industry and reporting obligations.
+The Comprehensive Module is where you explain the "why" and the "what next" behind your numbers, alongside the additional quantitative detail.
+Not every customer will ask for the full Comprehensive Module — many will cherry-pick specific disclosures relevant to their industry and reporting obligations.

 What data points does VSME actually ask for?

-Across all three modules, VSME covers roughly 60-70 individual data points.
+Across the two modules, VSME defines 20 disclosures (11 Basic + 9 Comprehensive) covering a manageable set of individual data points.
 The most commonly requested ones for UK SMEs tend to cluster around:

 - Energy and emissions: annual energy use in kWh, Scope 1 and 2 GHG emissions in tonnes CO2e